truongbb/simple-sentry-docker/README.md

 ![](./image/error-detail.png)

 And then you can assign person to fix the error you want.
-Using the third-party integration/plugin, you can send an alert to slack, mail, ... ow whatever you want!
+Using the third-party integration/plugin, you can send an alert to slack, mail, ... or whatever you want!

 Good luck, happy hacking!